Food Gang

 Fifthly, your customer service must be good.

-Even though we are not yet perfect, I made sure all customers are treated with care.
+Even though we are not yet perfect, I make sure all customers are treated with care.

-For example, when we deliver too late, we do not collect money from the customer.
+For example, we do not collect money from the customer when we deliver too late.

-It was a great ride and I am sure I will be making a lot of money with it in future.
+It was a great ride, and I am sure I will be making a lot of money with it in the future.

 You can and should also start your own small business.
 Think about it.
 It’s not so hard.